Relationships • Article

 DAYTIME FUNCTION

 Moreover, about 54 percent of the military wives in the study said that their daytime functioning was often impaired due to sleep problems.
-And 62 percent said they were tired during the day at least once or twice a week because of sleep loss, according to the results presented at SLEEP 2016: 30th Anniversary Meeting of the Associated Professional Sleep Societies.
+And 62 percent said they were tired during the day at least once or twice a week because of sleep loss.

 "These results are important because we know very little about sleep problems among military spouses.
 Promoting sleep health may be an important strategy for enhancing military families' adjustment in the post-deployment period," study author Wendy Troxel, a senior behavioral and social scientist at the RAND Corporation, said in a statement.
 "This is particularly relevant given that the past 14 years of protracted overseas combat have exacted an unprecedented toll on U.S. service members and their families."